mike-kane/DS1-curriculum/00_Installation_Instructions.md

 ### Step 4: Running Jupyter Notebooks and Verifying Installations

 The last thing we'll do here is run a Jupyter Notebook.
 Jupyter notebooks are a primary tool of data scientists and analysts.
 Since you installed Conda, you have access to Jupyter.
-To start your first jupyter notebook session, follow these steps:
+To start your first Jupyter notebook session, follow these steps:

 1. In the terminal, navigate to the folder you want to store all your work.
 2. Make sure your `DS1` virtual environment is activated.
 3. Type `jupyter notebook` in the terminal and press enter.

 You should see a flurry of activity on your terminal as a result, and then a new browser window should open with the title "Home".
-You now have a jupyter notebook server running locally on your machine.
+You now have a Jupyter notebook server running locally on your machine.
 If, for whatever reason, a new browser window does not open, don't worry--you can navigate there yourself.
 If you look in the terminal towards the top of the output, you'll see a line that says "The jupyter notebook is running at {...}".
-By default, the server runs at localhost:8888--you can always type that in your browser window when the jupyter server is running.
+By default, the server runs at localhost:8888--you can always type that in your browser window when the Jupyter server is running.

 Once you see the "Home" screen at localhost:8888, look in the top right corner.
 Click on the "New" drop-down button, and under the notebook section, select the one that says "Python\[DS1]".
 This will create a new Jupyter Notebook using the DS1 virtual environment you've created as the kernel.

-Alternatively, if you want to open a preexisting jupyter notebook, just click on it in the menu displayed on the home screen--note that if you didn't navigate to the directory containing the jupyter notebook before typing `jupyter notebook` in the terminal, you won't see the jupyter notebook on the home screen!
+Alternatively, if you want to open a preexisting Jupyter notebook, just click on it in the menu displayed on the home screen--note that if you didn't navigate to the directory containing the Jupyter notebook before typing `jupyter notebook` in the terminal, you won't see the Jupyter notebook on the home screen!

-To verify that everything is installed correctly, open the jupyter notebook cloned from this repo titled `test_installation.ipynb`.
+To verify that everything is installed correctly, open the Jupyter notebook cloned from this repo titled `test_installation.ipynb`.
 Follow the instructions in this notebook to verify that you have everything installed correctly!